Many people use spirituality, religion, and faith interchangeably. However, they differ in significant ways. Let’s see if we can sort it out.

 Faith is a term that some use interchangeably with religion.
 When someone says they walk by faith, they are telling you they follow the dictates of a religion.
 Faith means to have complete trust in something.
 That is why it is one of the main elements of many largest religions.

 For instance, we have confidence when we sit down that the chair will support us.
 We draw this conclusion from historical evidence of sitting in this chair.
 Whereas, faith in religion is the belief in things for which there is no credible proof.
 Faith is the assertion of belief.
-But, it is fear which motivates the objective of their faith.
+But, it is fear which motivates their faith.
 The biggest fear is that of eternal punishment in hell.
 This brings us back to the antidote for death, the afterlife.

 ”The constant assertion of belief, is an indication of fear.” – Jiddu Krishnamurti

 One man’s religion is another man’s interesting mythology.
 In other words, looking at any religion from the outside gives us a clear perspective of the metaphors.
 Many people use the words spirituality, religion and faith interchangeably.
 However, they differ in significant ways.
+Has their use become meaningless jargon?
+Or, can they be used to bring meaning to the conversation?
+It seems there will be no end to the conflict between spirituality vs religion.
+What can you do to help?

 Some people view Western organized religion as the fast-food of spirituality.
 And, so believe authentic faith is beyond all types of organized religions.
 We hope this discussion helps to clarify the use of these words.